 I thought for sure this season would see the same start especially with Fred Willard hosting the redemptive second episode, but this show fell flat, but I by no means think Willard's the reason.
 It just feels like the show, in general, has gotten to the point where they hit their first plateau where everyone is starting to coast following a long period of successful programming, and it doesn't help that everyone from the show is getting too distracted by all of their side project to give 100% to the show.

 Once again, this felt like a show that you would see later in the season with a lot of long-winded sketches with a lot of repetitive jokes.
 It may be one of those cases where the writers are trying to please the crowd by giving them what they know they already like, not realizing what the people really like is the new stuff they haven't seen yet.

-The thing that sucks is that I was really excited at the start of this episode because I love Fred Willard's extremely silly attitude during his opening monolog but then, I didn't even really get the humor of the first two or three sketches and luckily the show was saved by Devo!!!
+The thing that sucks is that I was really excited at the start of this episode because I love Fred Willard's ridiculous attitude during his opening monolog but then, I didn't even really get the humor of the first two or three sketches, and luckily the show was saved by Devo!!!